Inslee welcomes Army doctors to coronavirus field hospital in Seattle, says Trump remarks ‘haven’t knocked us off our game’

 “He said he would not do that.
 The next day he did that,” Inslee said.
 “I’m happy he followed my advice … We’ve got to get manufacturers in the game.”

-The intention is for the new Army field hospital in Seattle to treat patients who don’t have COVID-19 in order to free up space in regular hospitals for more virus patients.
-The site will be set up for emergency medicine, pharmacy, clinical laboratory services, limited microbiology capability, surgical services and radiological services.
+The new Army field hospital in Seattle will be set up for emergency medicine, pharmacy, clinical laboratory services, limited microbiology capability, surgical services and radiological services.

 It will be staffed by soldiers from the 627th Army Hospital in Fort Carson in Colorado.
 They arrived Friday, and materials are being brought in by truck from Colorado.
 The event center in normal times hosts concerts and events such as dog shows, home shows and boat shows.